TengjiaoHE/OceanSoniX/_portfolio/research-num-2.md

 <br/><img src='../images/ESM2.png'>

 Based on this approach, we can implement the large-scale 3D underwater acoustic propagation using realastic bathmetry dataset with very high accurcy.
 This would be very useful for benchmarking and investigating 3D propagation effects.
-It somehow becomes very suitable for generating time-domain simulations, as shown down below.
+It somehow becomes very suitable for generating time-domain simulations, as shown down below, the time-domain propagation in a costal wedge covered by a rough sea surface.
 Check our recent work for more detail.
 <br/><img src='../images/ESM3.gif' width="1000" height="500">

 We also extend the ESM-based model's capability to handle sound propagation in the ice-covered ocean.
 The developped model can capture the detailed propagation characteristic of both acoutic and elasic waves traveling within an ice/water coupled system.
 See the clip given down below for the demonstration using the developed model.
 Check our recent work for more detail.
 <br/><img src='../images/ESM4.gif' width="1000" height="500">

+When considering realistic scenarios in the ocean, the source charateristics can be very complicated.
+We implement a coupled model, in which the FEM is used to simulate the intricate radiation pattern produced by any types of sources.
+This work gives the first attempt to couple the structural acoustic radiation with the 3D underwater acoustic propagation, which will be useful for the evaluation of sonar performances.
 <br/><img src='../images/ESM5.png'>

 Sound propagation in flow ducts